dotnet/iot/src/devices/GoPiGo3/README.md

 You will need a GoPiGo3 from [Dexter Industries](https://www.dexterindustries.com/gopigo3/) and a Raspberry Pi 3.
 That said, any board will work with the GoPiGo3 as it is using SPI.
 You’ll just need to link the pins from your board to the GoPiGo3 ones the correct way.

-GoPiGo3 have the ability to use Groove sensors, analogic, digital and I2C as well as servomotors.
-In order to take full advantage of this robot, you can add Groove sensors as well as servomotors.
+GoPiGo3 have the ability to use Grove sensors, analogic, digital and I2C as well as servomotors.
+In order to take full advantage of this robot, you can add Grove sensors as well as servomotors.
 They are not mandatory.
-This project already embedded couple of Groove sensors.
-It is very easy to create groove sensors based on the ones provided.
+This project already embedded couple of Grove sensors.
+It is very easy to create Grove sensors based on the ones provided.

 - [Device family](./README.md#device-family)
 - [GoPiGo3 requirements](./README.md#make-sure-you-have-a-GoPiGo3)